practicusai/docs/docs/technical-tutorial/operations-guide/getting-started.md

 # Practicus AI Operations Tutorial

-In this demo we will focus on the **operational** side of Practicus AI.
+In this section, we will focus on the **operational** side of Practicus AI.
 This tutorial will guide you through how to manage, monitor, and maintain the platform in production at scale.
 Whether you're running Practicus AI on a public cloud Kubernetes environment such as AWS EKS, Azure AKS, Google GKE, or on-premises solutions like Red Hat OpenShift or Rancher, understanding these operational best practices ensures a stable, scalable system.

 ## Overview